MoFEM/mofem-cephas/README.md

 # **MoFEM (Cephas)** #

 This repository is a fork of the main MoFEM repository.
-Releases if this repository is merged to a primary MoFEM library.
+Releases of this repository are merged to a primary MoFEM library.

 The objective is to have an implementation with reach abstraction (able to implement nontrivial finite elements) while being small and extendable.